bankh/GPU_Compute/docker_images/readMe.md

 $ cd pytorch
 $ git submodule update --init --recursive
 ```
-__NOTE:__ Please make sure that you setup the appropriate version of the Pytorch that you plan to install for the Docker container.
-Otherwise, for the legacy versions (Pytorch 1.6) the later steps will utilize current libraries and the generated docker image will have issues.
-Therefore, it is important to use the same version of the Pytorch and changing the version (e.g., 1.6 below) by using the following command:
+__Remark:__ Please make sure that you setup the appropriate version of the Pytorch on this step that you plan to install for the Docker container.
+Otherwise, especially for the legacy versions (e.g., Pytorch 1.6), the later steps will utilize more recent libraries and the generated Docker image will have issues.
+Therefore, it is important to use the same version of the Pytorch and changing the version (e.g., `1.6` below) by using the following command:
 ```
 $ git checkout 1.6
 ```